-- Recipient's data entered name, date, time and ZIP Code of delivery are available by visiting the USPS website.' - Date and time of delivery are available by calling a toll free number. - An image of the signature, printed name and address is available, by request, using the toll free number or by visiting our website.
-The delivery and signature information will be faxed or mailed to the customer. - Customers can Waive the Signature at the time of mailing.
-If the addressee or addressee's agent is not available to sign for the delivery, the delivery employee's signature constitutes valid proof of delivery if the item can be left in a secure location.
-Customer's using this option will not receive a copy of the delivery employee's signature image. - Sold for use on Priority Mail and Package Services (Parcel Post, Bound Printed Matter, Library Mail, and Media Mail). - Signature Confirmation must be purchased at the time of mailing. - Fee is charged in addition to postage. - Available for domestic mail only. - Customers have asked for this service for their high value mailings and fraud prevention.
+- Recipient's data entered name, date, time and ZIP Code of delivery are available by visiting the USPS website. - Date and time of delivery are available by calling a toll free number. - An image of the signature, printed name and address is available, by request, using the toll free number or by visiting our website.
+The deliv• ery information will be faxed or mailed to the customer. - Customers can Waive the Signature at the time of mailing.
+The waiver option allows the delivery employee to sign for the article if the addressee/agent is not available to accept the package and the item can be left in a secure location. - Sold for use on Priority Mail and Package Services (Parcel Post, Bound Printed Matter, Library Mail, and Media Mail). - Signature Confirmation must be purchased at the time of mailing. - Fee is charged in addition to postage. - Available for domestic mail only. - Customers have asked for this service for their high value mailings and fraud prevention.